Planet of the Apes (2001 film): Filming

-During filming, Roth held a grudge against Heston due to his work with the National Rifle Association: "It was very difficult for me.
-On one level, there's the man and he's my dad.
+During filming, Roth held a grudge against Heston due to the latter's work with the National Rifle Association: "It was very difficult for me.
+On one level, there's the man and he's my [character's] dad.
 But on the other level, the whole NRA thing is what it is now.
 I'm so against it, very vocally so.
 But it was inappropriate for the workplace.
 If I'm going to talk to him, I'll talk to him outside the workplace.
 So it was just two guys in makeup doing a scene."
 Roth later claimed he would not have appeared in the film had he known he would be sharing a scene with Heston.